Telling the Story of Hip-Hop

 Pioneering TV host and Hip Hop historian Ralph McDaniels is the Hip Hop Coordinator for Queens Public Library.

-In-person activities have been temporarily suspended to protect public health and safety.
-From the onset of the pandemic in early Spring 2020, Hip Hop Coordinator Ralph McDaniels has been hosting livestreams on Instagram (@QPLNYC) to engage with the community.
+From the onset of the pandemic in early Spring 2020, Hip-Hop Coordinator Ralph McDaniels has been hosting livestreams on Instagram (@QPLNYC) to engage with the community.
 The livestreams include Live Talks that cover a wide range of topics and feature special guests and artists.
-And, Ralph McDaniels also hosts weekly Hip Hop Vinyl DJ Livestreams.
+And, Ralph McDaniels also hosts weekly Hip-Hop Vinyl DJ Livestreams.
 More than sharing music, these livestreams are a place of community support allowing for discussions about life, prevailing social issues, and more.